phillmv/okayfail.com-old/_posts/2011-01-18-thoughts-on-building-a-feed-reader.md

 * **Based purely on my own dataset and my own observations**, I would recommend that you **should not** use the classifier gem.
 Your mileage may vary of course.
 I haven't had the time to investigate what is going wrong within that library as the authors implemented it in a way that doesn't match up with my mental model of how a bayesian classifier might work.
 All I can really tell you is that based on my empirical observations and on my own quirky set of data the classifier gem performed worse than random chance.
 Here is the frustrating bit: I can't find a single example of anyone measuring the output of the gem in a statistically significant manner.
 This is easy to explain: no one has time to test anything other than the trivial case.
 If you have a large body of data and you've found classifier to be useful to you, I would love to test this out!
 Please [contact me](http://okayfail.com/about.html).

+<h2>Now what?</h2>

+For the first time in my life, I find myself with absolutely zero long term commitments and it is both terrifying and fascinating.
+I'm done school, my short-term freelance gig has come to an end and I'm going to be forced to move in April.

+I'm at a bit of a crossroads in life.
+I want to become as good at my work as I know I am capable of being.
+I want to keep meeting interesting people and working on interesting things.
+I'm going to try to enjoy my upcoming (hopefully brief) period of unemployment, as I haven't taken time off in about two years now.

+I don't know, but hopefully I'm going to enjoy it.